Amazon Web Services

 Granting Access through IAM Policies

 AWS grants access to actions through IAM policies, which determine what actions are allowed or denied AWS resources.
-You must associate the policy you create with the IAM credential that authorizes ElemBio Cloud access.
+You must associate the policy that you create with the IAM credential that authorizes ElemBio Cloud access.

 For more information on JSON policies in AWS, see Creating IAM Policies in the AWS Documentation.